decred/dcrweb/src/content/press/2020-10-21_dex_launch.md

 icon: "announcementsDefault.svg"
 ---

-### Decred Announces Launch of DCRDEX

-First Exchange with No Trading Fees Seeks to Disrupt Billion-Dollar Crypto Exchange Market
+> First Exchange with No Trading Fees Seeks to Disrupt Billion-Dollar Crypto Exchange Market

 **[Chicago, IL October 21, 2020]** Decred (DCR), a digital currency that emphasizes security and scalability, today announced the launch of DCRDEX, the